 Membership in the Cumberland Bar Association is open to any person licensed to practice law in the State of Maine.
 Justices and judges may be elected honorary members of the Association.
 Officers and General Committee members are elected at the Association’s Annual Meeting.

-To view a copy of the Cumberland Bar Association Bylaws, click here.
+To view a copy of the current Cumberland Bar Association Bylaws, click here.